-A Ring Doorbell saves footage on the cloud under a feature called Event History.
-If this is not working, more often than not, it is due to issues such as poor Wi-Fi connectivity, a faulty battery, or restrictions that come with the subscription plan you’re on.
+If this is not working, it is usually down to issues such as poor Wi-Fi connectivity, a faulty battery, or restrictions that come with the subscription plan you’re on.

 Why Is My Ring Doorbell Event History Not Working?

 There can be several reasons why the Ring app won't display your previous footage.
 These include:

 Additionally, your video doorbell might have not recorded any footage, to begin with.
 This could be because it's the first time you're setting the camera up or the motion detection hasn't triggered when it should have because of incorrect settings.
 I recently wrote an article on this which you can read here.

 In any case, I'll cover each of these situations, in a simple process of elimination, and show you how to resolve it.

 Step 1: Check Event History Via the Browser

 The first thing you should do is make sure the Ring app is not at fault.

 So if you can't view the video history on your doorbell via the Ring mobile app, I recommend heading over to Ring's website and checking if you can access your footage from there.

 - Click “Log In”.
 You'll spot this on the top right.